kartonfarkas/api_docs/source/suite/contacts/contact_field_choice_list.rst

    * - /translate/<id>
      - string
      - <id> can be: en, de, ru, …
-     - For a full list of supported languages, see :doc:`language_codes`.
+     - For a full list of supported languages, see :doc:`../appendices/language_codes`.

 URI Example
 -----------